Moon: Volcanic features

 Almost all maria are on the near side of the Moon, and cover 31% of the surface of the near side compared with 2% of the far side.
 This is likely due to a concentration of heat-producing elements under the crust on the near side, which would have caused the underlying mantle to heat up, partially melt, rise to the surface and erupt.
-Most of the Moon's mare basalts erupted during the Imbrian period, 3.3–3.7 billion years ago, though some being as young as 1.2 billion years and as old as 4.2 billion years.
+Most of the Moon's mare basalts erupted during the Imbrian period, 3.3–3.7 billion years ago, though some are as young as 1.2 billion years and as old as 4.2 billion years.

 In 2006, a study of Ina, a tiny depression in Lacus Felicitatis, found jagged, relatively dust-free features that, because of the lack of erosion by infalling debris, appeared to be only 2 million years old.
 Moonquakes and releases of gas indicate continued lunar activity.
 Evidence of recent lunar volcanism has been identified at 70 irregular mare patches, some less than 50 million years old.
 This raises the possibility of a much warmer lunar mantle than previously believed, at least on the near side where the deep crust is substantially warmer because of the greater concentration of radioactive elements.
 Evidence has been found for 2–10 million years old basaltic volcanism within the crater Lowell, inside the Orientale basin.
 Some combination of an initially hotter mantle and local enrichment of heat-producing elements in the mantle could be responsible for prolonged activities on the far side in the Orientale basin.

 The lighter-colored regions of the Moon are called terrae, or more commonly highlands, because they are higher than most maria.
-They have been radiometrically dated to having formed 4.4 billion years ago, and may represent plagioclase cumulates of the lunar magma ocean.
+They have been radiometrically dated to having formed 4.4 billion years ago and may represent plagioclase cumulates of the lunar magma ocean.
 In contrast to Earth, no major lunar mountains are believed to have formed as a result of tectonic events.

 The concentration of maria on the near side likely reflects the substantially thicker crust of the highlands of the Far Side, which may have formed in a slow-velocity impact of a second moon of Earth a few tens of millions of years after the Moon's formation.
 Alternatively, it may be a consequence of asymmetrical tidal heating when the Moon was much closer to the Earth.